maxweill/Konakona/README.md

 ### How To Use

-First, get the requirements with:\
+First, get the requirements with:
 `pip install -r requirements.txt`

-YouI personally run the bot as a cronjob on my home server.
-There are other solutions to do this, but I simply have the bot run every 30 minutes using the cronjob.
-It looks something like this.\
+I personally run the bot as a cronjob on my home server.
+There are other solutions to do this, but I simply have the bot run every 30 minutes with the cronjob.
+The job config looks something like this.\

 **On Linux:**
 `*/30 * * * * python3 run.py`